If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 1788 Erlangen

-The Hugenottenbrunnen (Huguenots' fountain) [right, no.1788] in the park of the margraves' castle was created in 1706 by Elias Räntz, sculptor to the court at Bayreuth.
+The Hugenottenbrunnen (Huguenots' fountain) [right, no. 1788] in the park of the margraves' palace was created in 1706 by Elias Räntz, sculptor to the court at Bayreuth.
 The lower parts of the fountain refer to the Huguenots who were admitted to this country by Margrave Christian Ernst after 1685.
 The top part shows a statue of Christian Ernst, surmounted by the figure of Fama, the persionification of glory.
 The total height of the sandstone construction is 12 metres.
 Originally, 9 fountains gushed water over the construction.
 Today, there are only 2 simple fountains in the water basin.
 The park is open to the public since 1849.

 [scale]